Callosum

 Background

 The chip-interoperability problem Callosum addresses is structural to European AI sovereignty.
 European data centres and research facilities increasingly run mixed fleets of Nvidia, AMD, Intel, and emerging European silicon.
-Without software that abstracts across architectures, workloads remain sticky to individual vendors, reproducing the lock-in that European sovereign Cloud policy aims to eliminate.
+Without software that abstracts across architectures, workloads remain sticky to individual vendors, reproducing the lock-in that European sovereign cloud policy aims to eliminate.

-Callosum's equity backing from the Sovereign AI Fund positions it as an infrastructure layer below the model tier: if Cosine, Prima Mente, and the other investees are building British AI applications, Callosum is building the plumbing that lets those applications run on non-US silicon.
-That makes it arguably the most strategically foundational of the first-tranche investments .
+Callosum's equity backing positions it as an infrastructure layer below the model tier: if Cosine, Prima Mente, and the other SAIU investees are building British AI applications, Callosum is building the plumbing that lets those applications run on non-US silicon.
+The SAIU's naming at Wayve's London HQ, one day after Wayve closed a m Series D extension, underscored that the Sovereign AI label is as much a hardware-alliance endorsement as a sector bet.